 .png)

-A component library only delivers value if people understand how and when to use it and a brand only stays consistent if the rules are accessible to everyone who touches it.
 My task was to build out Zeroheight into a central hub where the design system, brand guidelines, and shared assets lived together, structured well enough that designers, developers, and marketing could find what they needed without asking.

 Do's and don'ts turn rules into clear examples.
 Instead of explaining a guideline in theory, they show the right and wrong use side by side, which makes decisions faster and reduces room for misinterpretation.
+For each component there is now a clear do's and don'ts section, that prevents mistakes.

-To make the motion work accessible across teams, I also built a dedicated image and animation gallery in zeroheight featuring the animations I created.
 The library allows users to preview each animation in context, export them in multiple formats for direct use, and download the original After Effects project files for further customization.
-This setup ensures designers and developers can either grab a ready-to-use asset or dive into the source files to adapt the animations to their own needs.

-Multiple audiences, one platform.
+Multiple audiences, one platform:

 Designers and developers need different information than marketing or sales.
 Structuring the documentation so each group could quickly find what was relevant took ongoing iteration.

-Keeping documentation in sync with reality.
+Keeping documentation in sync with reality:

 The product was constantly evolving.
 Outdated documentation is worse than none as it actively misleads.
 Building habits around updating Zeroheight as part of the design process, not as an afterthought, was an ongoing effort.

-Writing for clarity, not completeness.
+Writing for clarity, not completeness:

 It's tempting to document everything.
 But documentation that no one reads is a failure mode of its own.
 I learned to prioritize the questions people actually ask, and answer those well.

 A design system isn't just components, it's the documentation, the shared language, and the access that lets a whole company stay aligned.
-Zeroheight taught me that documentation is a design product in its own right: it has users, it has UX, and it succeeds or fails based on whether people can actually use it.
+Zeroheight taught me that documentation is a design product in its own: it has users, it has UX, and it succeeds or fails based on whether people can actually use it.